Crime Prevention Tips

 - If you observe anyone acting in a suspicious manner, or if you feel threatened in any way, call the police immediately by dialing 911.

-- Please remember there is a free, on-demand shuttle service for the Morningside area offered through Via every evening until 4:00 a.m.
-Please visit the Columbia Transportation website for further information.
+- Please remember there is a free, on-demand evening shuttle service for the Morningside area offered through Via every evening until 3:00 a.m.
+Please visit the Columbia Transportation website for further information, hours of operation, boundaries, getting a promo code and the Via App.

 - Have an iPhone?
-Make sure you download the latest iOS 7 software to your phone.
-By downloading the new operating system, if your device is lost or stolen, it cannot be reprogrammed without an Apple ID and password.
+Make sure you download the latest iOS software to your phone.
+By downloading the latest software, if your device is lost or stolen, it cannot be reprogrammed without an Apple ID and password.

 Smart Phone Users BEWARE!

 - Keep your smart phone on your person / coat or jacket, don't display when not in use especially while using mass transit.
-Use a hands free device.
+Use a hands-free device and pay attention to your surroundings.

-- Password protect your device.
-Download APPs to your device that can help the police locate your device in the event of theft ("Find my iPhone", "Where's My Droid", "Look out," GotYa," etc.) from your APP store.
+- Passwords protect your device.
+Download APPs to your device that can help the police locate your device in the event of theft ("Find my iPhone", "Where's My Droid", "Look out,” etc., are just some) from your APP store.
+Read about all the features each APP offers.

 - Have an Apple device?
 Download the latest iOS software to your device.
 The latest software has additional bells and whistles that can help law enforcement with the recovery.